wakeuplabs-io/starkware-private-erc20/README.md

 ### Balance discovery

 To rediscover a user's commitment, the process works as follows:
-1. Fetch all NewCommitment { commitment, enc_output, index } events (preferably already cached, so only the latest ones are fetched).
+1. Fetch all NewCommitment { commitment, enc_output, index } events
-2. Fetch all NewNullifier { nullifier_hash } events (again, ideally cached, so only the most recent ones are fetched).
+2. Fetch all NewNullifier { nullifier_hash } events.
 3. Iterate over the commitments:
    - Attempt decryption.
 If successful, derive the nullifier_hash and check whether it has already been used.
    - If the nullifier_hash hasn't been used, add the commitment to the pool of usable commitments and sum up the value.